scipy-conference/scipy_proceedings/papers/niels_bantilan/paper.rst

        "column2": ["A", "B", "D"],
        "column3": [0.2, 0.41, 100.0],
    })
-   # try to validate as many properties as possible
+   # try to validate as all columns and constraints
    # before raising an error with lazy=True
    try:
        schema.validate(data, lazy=True)